The Human Factors Psychology Program at Texas Tech University is fully accredited by the Human Factors and Ergonomics Society.

-About 95% of doctoral students in psychology are supported with a 1/2-time assistantships.
-The amount of financial assistance from the Department ranges from $1000 to $11000 and can be higher if students are supported on a grant.
 Students who are supported with a scholarship or a 1/2-time assistantship pay in-state tuition rates.
 The department does not provide support for terminal masters students.
 Students can apply for financial assistance with their application.

 Teaching opportunities include undergraduate courses, some as an assistant to a faculty member and some as the instructor of record.